leok7v/llm.metal.rnd/README.md

 # llm.metal
 This is a fork of [Andrej Karpathy's llm.c](https://github.com/karpathy/llm.c) but ported to run using Metal Compute Shaders (not MPS except for GEMM) instead of CUDA.

 Right now only the forward pass is implemented.
 Things are still very much a work in progress and catching up to where things are on the CUDA side of things.
-For my system (M2 Max 12-core 96GB) the CPU code with OpenMP enabled is running at about ~460ms per batch (64 sequence len) and the metal version is around 72ms per step.
+For my system (M2 Max 12-core 96GB) the CPU code with OpenMP enabled is running at about ~460ms per batch (64 sequence len backward/update commented out) and the metal version is around 72ms per step.
 There is still a lot of low-hanging fruit in terms of optimization, too.
 I anticipate it should be possible to get things to about 40ms per step (forward only) and around 80-90ms for forward/backward/update.
 This is about what pytorch seems to be from what I can tell.
 Pytorch's MPS backend is using MPS Graph framework I believe.

 ## Quick Start (Metal)
 Right now only Apple Silicon devices are supported.